zdravkov/kendo-docs/api/wrappers/jsp/dataSource.md

 ### serverFiltering `boolean`

 Determines if filtering of the data is handled on the server.
-By default filtering is performed client-side.
+By default filtering is performed client-side.By default, a filter object is sent to the server with the query string in the following form:Possible values for operator include:

 #### Example
     <kendo:dataSource serverFiltering="serverFiltering">